Enhancement of non-Stabilizerness within Indefinite Causal Order: Generating non-stabilizerness via Q-SWITCH

+For the `magic resource capacity with identical inputs', the calculation becomes more complicated as the see-saw method cannot be used.
+In this case, we find that when the inserted channel is $\cN_2$ as given above, we could get $\widetilde{\cC}_{\rm ide}\big(\QS_1\big) \geq 0.632$.
+Besides, we examine the non-stabilizerness generating power of Q-SWITCH by firstly performing a sampling test on $2300$ qubit-to-qubit CSPO channels $\{ \cN_i \}_i$, while implementing Q-SWITCH on two copies of each $\cN_i$ to obtain $\cS(\cN_i, \cN_i)$.
+Here we use the channel robustness of non-stabilizerness for an $n$-qubit quantum channel $\cN_{A\rightarrow B}$ which is defined as

+Note that the channel robustness of non-stabilizerness can be calculated by a linear programming (LP) scheme developed by Seddon and Campbell~\cite{Seddon_2019}.

+In detail, the CSPOs are obtained by sampling $100000$ random qubit-qubit channels by the proposed measures in~\cite{Kukulski_2021}, e.g., generating random Choi operators, and retaining those whose channel robustness is $1$.
+The numerical calculations are implemented in MATLAB~\cite{MATLAB} with the interpreters CVX~\cite{cvx} and QETLAB~\cite{qetlab}.
+We compute the lower bound of the magic resource capacity of the switched channel $\QS(\cN_i,\cN_i)$ for each sampled CSPO based on the SDP in Eq.~\eqref{Eq: Magic_CPTN}.
+There are $1170$ CSPOs generating non-stabilizerness after employing Q-SWITCH, where the maximal value of the lower bound of magic resource capacity among them is $0.357$.
+We present the frequency distribution of the lower bound of the magic resource capacity of these CSPOs in Fig.~\ref{fig:sample_cspo}.
+This result shows that Q-SWITCH enables almost half of the sampled CSPOs to generate magic resources, which identifies that Q-SWITCH can generally generate non-stabilizerness resources from stabilizerness.

-Theorem~\ref{thm:main_thm} implies that through the specific operation of Q-SWITCH, a CSPO channel placed in a superposition of different orders becomes not a CSPO channel anymore, which means we obtain a magic resource operation from the original free operations by employing Q-SWITCH.
-Here, we find specific examples for both qubit and qutrit scenarios.
-The qubit case is expounded upon below, with the proof relying on the concept of state robustness of magic.
-For the qutrit example, we utilize the discrete Wigner functions~\cite{WOOTTERS19871,Gross_2006a,Gross_2006b}, and the details are provided in Appendix~\ref{appendix:qutrit_case}.
+To better understand this phenomenon, we provide a specific example and calculate its output under the Q-SWITCH, showing that by employing Q-SWITCH, we obtain a magic operation from the original free operations.
+For the qutrit example, we utilize the discrete Wigner functions~\cite{WOOTTERS19871,Gross_2006a,Gross_2006b}; the details are provided in Appendix~\ref{appendix:qutrit_case}.

 \begin{example} Consider a qubit-to-qubit quantum channel $\cN_{p}$ with its Kraus operators given as $K_0 = \sqrt{\frac{p}{2}}(\ketbra{0}{0}+\ketbra{0}{1})$, $K_1 = \sqrt{\frac{p}{2}}(\ketbra{1}{1}-\ketbra{1}{0})$, $K_2 = \sqrt{1-p}TH$, where $H,T:={\rm diag}(1, e^{i\pi/4})$ are qubit Hadamard gate and $T$ gate respectively.
 When $p\in[0.29, 0.59]$, although $\cN_{p}$ is a CSPO, a magic state could be generated from $\QS(\cN_{p}, \cN_{p})$ acting on a stabilizer state. \end{example}